fiso64/MusicbeeExplore/README.md

 These commands can be found in the menu under "Tools > MusicBeeExplore" or as a hotkey.

-Note that you must either select a track or album, or enter a search query in the search box, in order to query an artist.
+Note that you must either select a track or enter a query in the search box in order to query an artist.
 Unfortunately, MusicBee does not provide a way to get the currently visible artist in the music explorer.

 ### Search Syntax